UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Quest Failure:**

+  - **Explicit Reporting:** Players must explicitly report when they fail to complete a todo.

-  - **Loss of Pledge:** If a player fails to complete a todo on any day, the quest fails, and the pledged CP is lost.
+  - **Loss of Pledge:** If a player reports a failure, the quest fails, and the pledged CP is lost.

+  - **Opportunity for New Quests:** Failing a quest is not the end—players can undertake the same or new quests in the future as they accumulate more CP.

   - **Streak Reset:** The streak for that activity resets, and no further CP can be earned through inertia until a new quest is initiated.